 Maneesh's Story

 Maneesh joined Watsi on July 27th, 2015.
-Six years ago, Maneesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Maneesh's most recent donation supported Kanha, a 21-year-old woman from Cambodia, to fund spinal surgery with implants to stabilize her spinal column.
+Seven years ago, Maneesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Maneesh's most recent donation supported Liam, an adorable three-year-old boy from Kenya, to fund fracture repair surgery on his hand.

 Impact